Garlic Pizza

 Can I use a store-bought dough?

-If you don’t want to make your own pizza dough, you can use any pizza crust (pre-made) or store bought dough.
+If you don’t want to make your pizza dough, you can use any pizza crust (pre-made) or store-bought dough.
+My recipe is for a 12-inch pizza.
+If your dough is for anything larger, you’ll need to add extra garlic butter to compensate.

 Can I add cheese?

 Yes!
-I kept this cheeseless as it’s more authentic and similar to what you’d find at a pizzeria but feel free to add mozzarella cheese on top before baking.
+I kept this cheeseless as it’s more authentic and similar to what you’d find at a pizzeria, but feel free to add mozzarella cheese on top before baking.
+When I did some testing, I found one full cup to be sufficient.
+Any more and you lose the garlic flavor.
+If you want to use a more flavorful cheese, like Parmesan, reduce the amount to half a cup.

 garlic pizza recipe.